 Phillip Andrew Boda, Ph.D.

-Bio: Dr. Phillip A. Boda works at The Learning Partnership where he collaborates with Chicago Public Schools and local universities through one the largest Research-Practice Partnerships in the country to support AP Computer Science and STEM education reforms.
+Bio: Dr. Phillip A. Boda is a new Bridges-to-Faculty scholar at the University of Illinois at Chicago in the Special Education Department.
+Most recently, he worked at The Learning Partnership where he collaborated with Chicago Public Schools and local universities through one the largest Research-Practice Partnerships in the country to support AP Computer Science and STEM education reforms.
 Previously, Dr. Boda was a Post-Doctoral Research Fellow at Stanford University working with Dr. Bryan Brown leveraging culturally relevant pedagogy in Virtual Reality to contextualize science instruction for diverse youth in relational ways.
 He also held an appointment at the University of California, Berkeley as a Post-doctoral Researcher in Dr. Marcia Linn’s WISE Research Group utilizing advanced regression and psychometric analyses to study Knowledge Integration in Science Education through novel technologically enhanced curriculum, and the instruments used to evaluate impact of Design-based Research studies.
 He received his Ph.D. from Columbia University, Teachers College in Science Education, and his work has focused on equity involving Cultural/Disability Studies in Science Education, Educational Technology, and the Learning Sciences.
 His work is published in notable peer-reviewed outlets such as the Journal of Research in Science Teaching, Urban Education, and the Proceedings of the ACM Technical Symposium on Computer Science Education.
 He has also been awarded numerous commendations such as an Emerging Leader in Education by Phi Delta Kappa, is currently a Jhumki Basu Fellow, and received the Diversity Research Award from Columbia University for his dissertation work around disability and identity.

 Research Interests: Dr. Boda’s work leverages the affordances of relationship-building with students, their localized cultural communities, teachers, and district leaders to answer questions about cognitive and affective impacts among intersections of under-represented identities across disciplines (i.e., race, class, gender, disability, and native language fluency).
 Through these multi-year Research-Practice Partnerships, his work explores how researchers can collaborate with districts to analyze student-/teacher-/and school-level data in ways that, when combined with Design-based Research methods, change the landscape of educational equity by design at various stakeholder levels to respond to those students multiply marginalized in STEM, Science, and Computer Science (e.g., Black young women; Latinx boys labeled with a disability).
 Through this work, he places a strong focus on how intersectional identities showcase why it is pertinent to examine diverse positionalities in relation to academic achievement, affect, and socio-political applications of content, specifically to shift from individual deficit lenses toward contextual and critical analyses.